Clock Icon - Farm Webflow Template

 Note: Vegetative and reproductive stages are determined on a whole-field basis when at least 50% or more of the plants have reached or are beyond a particular stage.

-Vegetative (V Phase)
+Vegetative (V Stage)

 Vegetative growth stages are from emergence (VE stage) to tasseling (VT stage), with each V stage based upon the number of visible leaf collars.
 For example, 1 visible leaf collar is V1 stage, and V4 stage would be 4 visible leaf collars.
 The period between V6 (six leaves with visible collars) and VT (tassel) is often referred to as the period of rapid growth.